andrewtrandev/GitGrub-2-way-market-place/README.md

 ##### 1. Explain the different high-level components (abstractions) in your App.
 * Precisely explains and shows understanding of the different high-level components of the app

+GitGrub was built using Ruby on Rails and utilises the Postgresql database.
+Ruby on Rails relies on the MVC- Model, View, Controller framework which divides the app into 3 distinct but connected parts.
-The model, view, controller and database are high-level components of the app.
+The model, view, controller and database are high-level components of the app that interact to generate the various user interfaces for the client, handle and store data and deal with user requests.

+Model - abstracted ORM?

+View -

+Controller -